oarabiledev/sculptrr/README.md

 Sculptrr, a css-in-js library for Enjine-Io a.k.a DroidScript Hybrid >3

+NOTE : This plugin is depracated, check the alternative : [Metro](https://github.com/oarabiledev/metro)

 ## Getting Started >3

 Firstly download the `sculptrr.core.js` file then load in into your project like :